WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 The "48-hour service" transforms into discretionary approval without timeline.

 **The pattern:** Rulings critique delay but don't prevent it.
-By accepting untimed approval as inevitable, judicial precedent normalizes the dysfunction Layer 1 identified as systemic failure. *Re X* provides language for complaint ("this delay is problematic") but no mechanism for remedy ("and therefore approval must occur within X days").
+By accepting untimed approval as inevitable, judicial precedent normalizes the dysfunction Layer 1 identified as systemic failure. *Re X* provides language for complaint ("this delay is problematic") but no mechanism for remedy ("and therefore approval must occur within X days") and no signal to HMCTS that systemic review is required.

 **Cross-layer significance:**

 * **Layer 1 (DF-6):** Design creates untimed void
-* **Layer 2 (***Re X***):** Judicial ruling critiques delay but provides no enforcement
+* **Layer 2 (***Re X***):** Judicial ruling critiques delay but provides no enforcement and does not signal need for institutional review
 * **Layer 3 (professional practice):** Solicitors advise clients to "order transcript immediately" and "file with note if delayed" (PD30A workaround)
 * **Layer 4 (user experience):** Parties experience delays, miss deadlines, forced to draft grounds without verified records